-Susan Hoover is the digital editor, Enterprising Investor blog, CFA Institute.
-Previously, she worked for McCallum & Kudravetz, PC, and the U.S. Department of the Navy in real estate and labor law.
+Susan Hoover was the editor of Connexions, the CFA Society Leader newsletter, and the digital editor of Enterprising Investor at CFA Institute.
+Prior to CFA Institute, Hoover worked for McCallum & Kudravetz, PC, and the US Department of the Navy in real estate and labor law.
 Hoover earned the CFA Institute Investment Foundations™ Certificate and holds a BA degree from Lehigh University and a JD degree from the Washington College of Law, American University.

 Jason Voss, CFA, and C. Thomas Howard recommend replacing modern portfolio theory (MPT) with behavioral finance and dismantling the finance industry's closet indexing factory; Larry Cao, CFA, helps to define blockchain; Mark Harrison, CFA, considers issues of performance measurement in factor investing; and Christopher K. Merker, PhD, CFA, looks at the rising tide of environmental, social, and governance (ESG) investing, in the top Enterprising Investor posts from May.

 Susan Hoover shares her vision of retirement bliss and highlights selections on teaching, learning to say no, tree-climbing goats, and more, in Weekend Reads.